pnutbutterprincess/logseq/pages/Sinosauropteryx.md

 			- arms
 			- neck
 			- back
-			- top and bottom of the
+			- top and bottom of the tail
+			-
 -
 -